 Stunning Melbourne Beaches

-If you feel love affair with sea, sand, salt and clear water, you will find all these in bay side city, Melbourne.
-I fell in love affair with crystal clear water of Melbourne beaches while my recent visit and the very first encounter was with stunning Brighton beach on 14 of June 2010.
-Coastal Melbourne touching with its Yarra River has lot of beautiful and breath taking views.
+If you feel a love affair with the sea, sand, salt, and clear water, you will find all these in the bayside city, Melbourne.
+I fell in a love affair with the crystal clear water of Melbourne beaches while my recent visit and the first encounter was with stunning Brighton beach on 14 of June 2010.
+Coastal Melbourne touching with its Yarra River, has a lot of breathtaking views.

-Driving along the gorgeous Great Ocean Road you can see the fantastic Port Campbell National park and the famous Twelve Apostles rocks.
-Here are some of the most popular beaches in Melbourne area.
+Driving along the gorgeous Great Ocean Road, you can see the fantastic Port Campbell National park and the famous Twelve Apostles rocks.
+Here are some of the most popular beaches in the Melbourne area.

 St Kilda Beach

-Due to proximity with city centre, St Kilda beach is one of the popular beaches in Melbourne.
-Today St Kilda is main tourist destination situated on one of the most picturesque points of the Bay.
-Being Melbourne's most fashionable suburbs, St Kilda is home of wealthiest people.
+Due to its proximity to the city centre, St Kilda beach is one of the popular beaches in Melbourne.
+Today St Kilda is the main tourist destination situated on one of the most picturesque points of the Bay.
+Being Melbourne's most fashionable suburbs, St Kilda is home to the wealthiest people.

-In the mid of 20th century this area was dominated by Prostitutes and drug dealers.
-Haunt of Prostitute and druggies now have been pushed to some outer parts of city.
+In the mid of 20th century, this area was dominated by Prostitutes and drug dealers.
+The haunt of prostitutes and druggies now has been pushed to some outer parts of the city.
 The shops and eating areas are found on the busy Fitzroy and Acland Streets.
-Carlisle Street is right place if you prefer European delights.
+Carlisle Street is the right place if you prefer European delights.

-Safe and sandy beaches of St Kilda offers you best place for many outdoor activities like windsurfing, sailing, kite surfing, rollerblading, beach volleyball, jet skiing, waterskiing and sunbathing.
+The safe and sandy beaches of St Kilda offer you the best place for many outdoor activities like windsurfing, sailing, kite surfing, rollerblading, beach volleyball, jet-skiing, waterskiing, and sunbathing.

-St Kilda Pier is most famous attraction on St Kilda's beach.
-Constructed in 1853 the wooden structure was originally used for loading timbers and other material.
-In the end of pier, iconic kiosk was built in 1904 which got destroyed in fire in 2003 but was rebuilt very soon.
-The pier is a popular destination for cycling, roller-skating, strolling and fishing. in the end of pier there is also a ' Little Blue Restaurant' where you can enjoy fantastic range of foods and local wines.
+St Kilda Pier is the most famous attraction on St Kilda's beach.
+Constructed in 1853, the wooden structure was originally used for loading timbers and other materials.
+At the end of the pier, the iconic kiosk was built in 1904 which got destroyed in a fire in 2003 but was rebuilt very soon.
+The pier is a popular destination for cycling, roller-skating, strolling, and fishing.
+At the end of a pier, there is also a ' Little Blue Restaurant' where you can enjoy a fantastic range of foods and local wines.

-Having reputation of being the cleanest of the many beaches located along Port Phillip Bay, Brighton beach is just near to St Kilda.
-Golden sand and sparkling blue water and bright, colorful "beach huts" make it colourful beach.
+Having the reputation of being the cleanest of the many beaches located along Port Phillip Bay, Brighton beach is near St Kilda.
+Golden sand and sparkling blue water, and bright, colourful "beach huts" make it a colourful beach.
 The beach huts, symbolic of Melbourne Australia and its beach suburbs, command high prices when they come up for sale.

-Beach walk, Sunbathing, Swimming, Sightseeing, fishing and Kite surfing are popular activities on this beach.
-There are a few good restaurants around with good views of the beach, including a café/bar and restaurant at Middle Brighton Sea Baths.
+Beach walks, Sunbathing, Swimming, Sightseeing, fishing, and Kite surfing are popular activities on this beach.
+There are a few good restaurants around with good beach views, including a café/bar and a restaurant at Middle Brighton Sea Baths.
 You can also catch a glimpse of the city from the end of the beach.
 Brighton Beach is popular with both locals and tourists visiting the Melbourne area.

 Williams Town Beach

-Williamstown beach was my favorite place while my stay in Melbourne.
-I used to go there whenever I felt like to be close to nature.
-It is located at the mouth of Yarra River where it enters Hobson’s bay and Port Phillip Bay, south west of Melbourne city centre.
+Williamstown beach was my favourite place during my stay in Melbourne.
+I used to go there whenever I felt like being close to nature.
+It is located at the mouth of Yarra River, where it enters Hobson’s bay and Port Phillip Bay, southwest of Melbourne city centre.

-Williamstown has developed from what was a neglected industrialised centre into a popular and fashionable maritime village.
+Williamstown has developed from what was a neglected industrialized centre into a popular and fashionable maritime village.
 Williamstown is surrounded on three sides by water.
-Scenic views of Melbourne skyline can be enjoyed from Gem pier where cruises on Yarra River and the bay depart regularly.
-I wish to go this place again and again as I feel close to my soul while seeing seashores and changing colors of sky.
+Scenic views of the Melbourne skyline can be enjoyed from Gem pier, where cruises on the Yarra River and the bay depart regularly.
+I wish to go to this place again and again as I feel close to my soul while seeing seashores and changing the colours of the sky.

-Other beaches you may go for fun are 13th Beach, Elwood beach, Flinders beach, Green Point beach, Half Moon Bay beach, Frankston Beach, Sandridge Beach, Smiths Beach, Port sea Back Beach, Rye Back Beach and Middle Park Beach.
+Other beaches you may go to for fun are 13th Beach, Elwood beach, Flinders beach, Green Point Beach, Half Moon Bay beach, Frankston Beach, Sandridge Beach, Smiths Beach, Port sea Back Beach, Rye Back, and Middle Park Beach.
 In the last, I will say, 'May you always have a shell in your pocket and sand in your shoes.

 A Music Video shot at St Kilda Pier